History of the Soviet Union: Stalinism (1927–1953)

 On 3 April 1922, Stalin was named the General Secretary of the Communist Party of the Soviet Union.
 Lenin had appointed Stalin the head of the Workers' and Peasants' Inspectorate, which gave Stalin considerable power.
 By gradually consolidating his influence and isolating and outmaneuvering his rivals within the party, Stalin became the undisputed leader of the country and, by the end of the 1920s, established a totalitarian rule.
-In October 1927, Zinoviev and Leon Trotsky were expelled from the Central Committee and forced into exile.
+In October 1927, Grigory Zinoviev and Leon Trotsky were expelled from the Central Committee and forced into exile.

 In 1928, Stalin introduced the first five-year plan for building a socialist economy.
 In place of the internationalism expressed by Lenin throughout the revolution, it aimed to build Socialism in One Country.
 In industry, the state assumed control over all existing enterprises and undertook an intensive program of industrialization.
 In agriculture, rather than adhering to the 'lead by example' policy advocated by Lenin, forced collectivization of farms was implemented all over the country.

 Famines ensued as a result, causing deaths estimated at three to seven million; surviving kulaks (wealthy or middle-class peasants) were persecuted, and many were sent to Gulags to do forced labor.
 Social upheaval continued in the mid-1930s.
 Despite the turmoil of the mid-to-late 1930s, the country developed a robust industrial economy in the years preceding World War II.

 Stalin and Lavrentiy Beria with Stalin's daughter, Svetlana, on his lap.
 As head of the NKVD, Beria was responsible for many political repressions in the Soviet Union.

 Closer cooperation between the USSR and the West developed in the early 1930s.
 From 1932 to 1934, the country participated in the World Disarmament Conference.
 In 1933, diplomatic relations between the United States and the USSR were established when in November, the newly elected President of the United States, Franklin D. Roosevelt, chose to recognize Stalin's Communist government formally and negotiated a new trade agreement between the two countries.
 In September 1934, the country joined the League of Nations.
 After the Spanish Civil War broke out in 1936, the USSR actively supported the Republican forces against the Nationalists, who were supported by Fascist Italy and Nazi Germany.

 In December 1936, Stalin unveiled a new constitution that was praised by supporters around the world as the most democratic constitution imaginable, though there was some skepticism.
 American historian J. Arch Getty concludes: "Many who lauded Stalin's Soviet Union as the most democratic country on earth lived to regret their words.
 After all, the Soviet Constitution of 1936 was adopted on the eve of the Great Terror of the late 1930s; the "thoroughly democratic" elections to the first Supreme Soviet permitted only uncontested candidates and took place at the height of the savage violence in 1937.
 The civil rights, personal freedoms, and democratic forms promised in the Stalin constitution were trampled almost immediately and remained dead letters until long after Stalin's death."